gazoodle/geckolib/README.md

 ## Done/Fixed in 0.4.6

+- Going back to basics and watching the protocol from the iOS app, I noticed that the commands sent from the app don't use the same sequence numbers as the ones that are sent during connection, they run a loop around from 192-255 whereas the protocol ones go from 1-191 ... so replicate that behaviour in case it's confusing something in the system and adding to the instability of connections

 ## Done/Fixed in 0.4.5

 - Config change code could attempt to set result on a future that was already